cyngonzalezabero/BaSP-M2023/README.md

 in such a way that its members can register dynamically without exceeding the space available.

-Week 01
+## Week 01

-We created the screenflow of Mega Rocket SA gym in Figma and created prototypes for all screens.
+During this week we created the screenflow of Mega Rocket SA gym in Figma and created prototypes for all screens.

+The system has a main screen (landing) with different sections:
+* Super admin
+* Admin
+* Coach
+* Partner

-Week 02
+## Week 02

+I created an HTML document that has the same content as the screenflow landing of the first week, using the desktop version adding all the content that is visible and saving the progress in a public Github repository using git to set up the remote repository.

+## Week 03

+I included the styles corresponding to the HTML structure of the second week to ensure that when viewing the page, it looks identical to the landing of the screenflow of the first week in desktop view.

+## Week 04

+I replicated the landing page of the screenflow of the first week using Flexbox and Media Queries as the main tool for the creation of a Responsive Design following the Mobile First concept.

-I created the html file representing the figma landing page and used Git and Github to upload the content.
+I used Github Pages to display the static files in the repository.

-Week 03

-I used CSS to style de HTML page previously created.